hackerschoice/gsocket/README.md

 ---
 **TEST SERVER FOR TESTING = TRY ANY OF THESE COMMANDS**

-The Test-Server is running behind NAT/FIREWALL and your commands will use the GSRN to connect to the test-server.
+The Test-Server is running behind NAT/FIREWALL.
+The commands below will use the GSRN to connect to the Test-Server.
 ```
 ### Access the test-server
 $ gs-sftp -s THCWarezServer